h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 With H2O-3, you can generate predictions for a model based on samples in a test set.
 This can be accomplished in memory or using MOJOs/POJOs.

+For classification problems, predicted probabilities and labels are compared against known results.
+(Note that for binary models, labels are based on the maximum F1 threshold from the model object.)
+For regression problems, predicted regression targets are compared against testing targets and typical error metrics.

 In-Memory Prediction
 ~~~~~~~~~~~~~~~~~~~~